JohnLCaron/rlauxe/README.md

 ### Polling Vs Comparison Estimated Sample sizes

-This shows the large difference between a polling audit and a comparison audit at the same margin:
+This plot shows the large difference between a polling audit and a comparison audit at the same margin:

 * [Polling Vs Comparison Estimated Sample sizes](docs/plots/ComparisonVsPoll.html)